kivra/toybox/readme.md

 ### 🚀 Installing

-Make sure you have volta [installed](https://docs.volta.sh/) to get the right node and npm version.

 Install the library by running `npm install @kivra/toybox`

 You will now need to create a cconfig file for toybox.
 The file must be named `toybox.config.ts` and be placed in the root folder of your project.
 All paths will be relative to this file.